 504 PLANS NOW AVAILABLE IN YOUR PARENT/STUDENT AERIES PORTAL

-We hope you and your loved ones are healthy and safe during these trying times.
-You may now view your student’s 504 Plan through your Aeries Portal.
 If you have any questions regarding your student’s 504, please contact your student’s school counselor.

-Here are instructions to access the Aeries Parent Portal so that you may view your student’s current 504 plan.
+View instructions to access the Aeries Parent Portal so that you may view your student’s current 504 plan.

 The San Mateo Union High School District (SMUHSD) is committed to providing a working and learning environment that is free of discrimination, harassment, intimidation, and bullying.
 The District affirms that no qualified student with a disability shall, on the basis of disability be excluded from participation in, be denied the benefit of, or otherwise be subjected to discrimination, harassment, intimidation, and bullying under any District program or activity.
 The denial of equal access to District education programs and/or activities and/or the denial of a “free appropriate public education” (FAPE) on the basis of a student’s disability is considered disability-based discrimination under federal and state law.